biopragmatics/bioregistry/exports/contexts/README.md

 - Maintainers for contexts do not necessarily need to be part of the Bioregistry's Review Team.
-- If the maintainers publicly state disagreement on a change, then they are allowed four weeks for deliberation.
+- If the maintainers publicly state disagreement on a change, then they are allowed two (2) weeks for deliberation.
 If a consensus can not be met, then the changes are dismissed.
-- If a maintainer is pinged on the Bioregistry issue tracker regarding one of the contexts for which they are responsible, they have four weeks to respond otherwise they will be removed as a maintainer.
+- If a maintainer is pinged on the Bioregistry issue tracker regarding one of the contexts for which they are responsible, they have four (4) weeks to respond otherwise they will be removed as a maintainer.
 - A technical solution based on CI/CD and GitHub's API will be used to randomly ping maintainers to check that they are still available on GitHub.
 - If fewer there are fewer than two maintainers listed for any context, then the